Namdrib/dotfiles/README.md

 If you want to choose which files to install, you will need to create the symlinks manually, or delete those files in your copy of the repo before running the installer

-There are some settings that are specific to my usage, and that may not make sense for your use
+There are some settings that are specific to my usage, and that may not make sense for your use, including, but not limited to:
-- e.g. loading the ssh agent in `dotfiles/bash/env.bash`, or specific vim plugins
+- loading the ssh agent in `dotfiles/bash/env.bash`
+- specific vim plugins
-- some things may also not work properly due assumptions I've made about what version of all the programs are being run
+- some things may not work properly due assumptions I've made about what version of all the programs are being run as
 - my git credentials are stored in the gitconfig, so any commits you make with those will be done as me

 ## Extra things